yupeng0921/iproute2_learning/nstat.md

     ubuntu@nstat-a:~$ nc -nv 192.168.122.251 9000
     Connection to 192.168.122.251 9000 port [tcp/*] succeeded!

+The server listened on tcp 9000 port, client connected to it, they completed the 3 way handshake.

 On server side, we can find below nstat output: